G-API Gaze Estimation Demo¶

 <INSTALL_DIR>/opencv/ffmpeg-download.ps1.
 The script should be run with administrative privileges if OpenVINO is installed in a system protected folder (this is a typical case).
 Alternatively, you can save results as images.

-The demo uses OpenCV to display the resulting frame with marked gaze vectors, text reports of FPS (frames per second performance) for the demo, and, optionally, marked facial landmarks, head pose angles, and face bounding boxes.
+The demo uses OpenCV to display the resulting frame with marked gaze vectors and, optionally, marked facial landmarks, head pose angles, and face bounding boxes.
 By default, it shows only gaze estimation results.
 To see inference results of auxiliary networks, use run-time control keys.
+The demo reports: